 Things this wonderful don’t really happen in real life but sometimes they do.

 When I walked back to the hotel empty-handed looking down at the pavement with a stupid grin on my face, I felt like I had circled the bases on the sandlot!

 I had always dreamed about the big leagues.
 But after a very long time my dreams and my future were again one.

-(An Accidental Diary” is available now on Amazon in paperback and Kindle.)
+(“An Accidental Diary” is also available on Amazon in paperback and Kindle.)